What is the Task Manager Feature?

 Note: Enabling Private Mode will remove the ability to set up teams in the Task Manager feature as users will only be able to assign tasks to themselves when it is enabled.

-Step 2: Link A Premium Social Wall To The Task Manager
+Step 2: Link A Community Wall To The Task Manager

-The next step in setting up the Task Manager Feature for your team is to link a Premium Social Wall feature to it.
+The next step in setting up the Task Manager Feature for your team is to link a Community Wall feature to it.
 This is optional, but can help assist in communication between the team members and team lead.

-If you would like to learn more about the Premium Social Wall feature, we encourage you to check out our dedicated article about it which you can find here.
+If you would like to learn more about the Community Wall feature, we encourage you to check out our dedicated article about it which you can find here.

-Once you have created an instance of the Premium Social Wall go to the Settings tab of the Task Manager feature.
+Once you have created an instance of the Community Wall go to the Settings tab of the Task Manager feature.

 You’ll see a “Social Plugin” field and next to it is a magnifying glass icon.
 Go ahead a click on that:

 This will bring up a list of all of the features that you’ve created for your app.
-Search for the Premium Social Wall that you created, check the box next to it, then click “Apply”.
+Search for the Community Wall that you created, check the box next to it, then click “Apply”.

-This will tie that Premium Social Wall to your Task Manager feature and will allow team leads to talk one-on-one with their team members about the different tasks that have been assigned to them.
+This will tie that Community Wall to your Task Manager feature and will allow team leads to talk one-on-one with their team members about the different tasks that have been assigned to them.

 How To Use The Task Manager In Your App